awsdocs/amazon-redshift-developer-guide/doc_source/r_Numeric_types201.md

  However, results of explicit casts of values selected from tables are not rounded\.

 **Note**
 The maximum positive value that you can insert into a DECIMAL\(19,0\) column is `9223372036854775807` \(263 \-1\)\.
 The maximum negative value is `-9223372036854775807`\.
 For example, an attempt to insert the value `9999999999999999999` \(19 nines\) will cause an overflow error\.
 Regardless of the placement of the decimal point, the largest string that Amazon Redshift can represent as a DECIMAL number is `9223372036854775807`\.
 For example, the largest value that you can load into a DECIMAL\(19,18\) column is `9.223372036854775807`\.
-These rules derive from the internal storage of DECIMAL values as 8\-byte integers\.
-Amazon Redshift recommends that you do not define DECIMAL values with 19 digits of precision unless that precision is necessary\.
+These rules are because DECIMAL values with 19 or fewer significant digits of precision are stored internally as 8\-byte integers, while DECIMAL values with 20 to 38 significant digits of precision are stored as 16\-byte integers\.

 ## Notes about using 128\-bit DECIMAL or NUMERIC columns<a name="r_Numeric_types201-notes-about-using-128-bit-decimal-or-numeric-columns"></a>